Did you know that student-athletes spend an average of 30 hours a week practicing and training for games?

 Training facilities often include training rooms near medical and professional offices.
 This way they are out of range from teams playing games but are still visible and easy to locate.
 Some professionals encourage putting training rooms in an area that is visible to everyone.

 Having open visibility will encourage the athletes to work harder because they feel like they can be easily monitored.

 One of the most important things to think about when designing a team training room is storage space.

-Storage space is something that you can’t overlook because there are many extra pieces of equipment.
+Storage space is something that you can’t overlook because there are many extra pieces of equipment at the RitFit home gym package.
 Depending on your setup, it is also beneficial to have storage space in case people want to keep their belongings or water bottles in the room.

 Make sure that you have storage space for ice packs and medical supplies as well.
 It is good to have these nearby, even if there is a medical center in the building.

 Add a Refreshment Area